linux4life798/DebianDellPrecison5510/README.md

   ```
 * Setup TLP

-  You can use my `tlp` config file in this reposiitory.
+  You can use my `tlp` config file in this repository.
   Overwrite `/etc/default/tlp` with the `tlp` file in the repository.